schneebergerlab/GameteBinning_prac/README.md

 # GameteBinning_prac
-Here are the codes for a practice of gamete binning with simulated data
+Here are the codes for a practice of gamete binning with simulated data, to achieve haplotype-resolved genome assembly.

 Note: publicly available tools are needed,